Once a cheater, always a cheater? Well, not always, but the risk does rise, according to some recent research.

 Almost 45% of the study subjects reported cheating in their previous relationship.
 44% in their current relationship.
 In addition, almost one-third said they knew their spouse had been unfaithful in the past.

-Is Once a Cheater Always a Cheater true?
+Is Once a Cheater Always a Cheater True?

-Two important factors for serial cheaters are:
+Two critical factors for serial cheaters are:

 1) the availability and quality of other partners and,